BF-FrontEnd-class/agile-development-group1-hyf-rebuild/pages/README.md

 # Pages

-other HTML pages besides `index.html`
+other HTML pages besides `index.html` and